Lazy Sticky Rice Dumplings (Zongzi)

 - Cover the mixture with the remaining bamboo leaves to trap in moisture as well as the bamboo leaf aroma.
 If using a bamboo steamer, you can simply put on the cover.
 If using a heatproof bowl to steam, you can use a toothpick to keep the bamboo leaves in place on top of the rice.

 - Place the rice in the steamer, starting with cold water.
-Turn on the heat to high, and once the water starts to boil, steam for 1-2 hours.
-1 hour will yield more al dente sticky rice, while 2 hours will get you a softer texture.
+Turn on the heat to high, and once the water starts to boil, steam for 60-90 minutes.
 Check periodically to make sure there is still water in the steamer, and add hot water if needed.

 - Keep in the steamer on low heat until ready to serve.
 The rice will harden if cooled.
 Serve hot!